ghi-electronics/Documentation/software/tinyclr/tutorials/ifttt.md

 ### Create an IFTTT Account

-Signing up for IFTTT is easy and free -- just go to [IFTTT.com](https://ifttt.com) and click on the `Sign up` button in the upper right hand corner of the screen.
+Signing up for IFTTT is easy and they offer a free limited account, but it only allows up to 3 applets.
+Their paid service offers unlimited applet creation, queries, conditional logic and multiple actions -- just go to [IFTTT.com](https://ifttt.com) and click on the `Sign up` button in the upper right hand corner of the screen.
 You can sign up using your Google or Facebook account, or use an e-mail address and password to sign in.
 IFTTT will usually offer to set up a sample connection right after you sign up -- just hit the "X" in the upper right corner to skip this step.
 Click on the `Get more` button under the message `Start connecting your world` to get started.

 ![IFTTT Start Connecting](images/ifttt-start-connecting.png)

 ### Create the IFTTT Applets

 Two IFTTT applets will be needed for this project.
-An Email Applet will be send and email when a button is pushed.
+An Email Applet will be send an email when a button is pushed.
 A Webhooks Applet will be used to receive an HTTP GET request from the FEZ when the temperature goes below ten degrees.
 Finally, an If This Then That Applet will call the Email Applet when triggered by the Webhooks Applet.

 #### Create the Webhooks Applet

-After signing up and getting to the `Explore` page, scroll down the page until you find the `Create your own` button and click on it.
+After signing up click on `Create` button in the top menu.

 ![IFTTT Create Your Own](images/ifttt-create-your-own.png)

 You will then be presented with a screen that may seem to provide no option forward.
-Click on `+This` to get to the next step.
+Click on `If This Add` to get to the next step.

 ![IFTTT If This Then That](images/ifttt-if-this.png)